administration + communications

 Leigha has a graduate diploma in Science Communication from Laurentian University and a Bachelor’s degree in Bio-Resource Management from the University of Guelph

-Leigha has been with reThink Green since 2016, first as Communications Director and now as its Executive Director.
+Leigha has been with reThink Green since 2016, first as Communications Director and now as its Chief Executive Officer.

 Leigha believes that Sudbury has a major role to play in the environmental movement for northern Ontario communities.